caseywdunn/feuda_2017/readme.md

 While the full amino acid matrix of Chang (Figure 3, right panel, top left red cell) provides significant support for Ctenophora-sister, the recoded analyses are unresolved (Figure 3, right panel, remainder of top row) and none provide significant support for Porifera-sister.

-Authors of Feuda *et al.* 2017, in that manuscript and others, have strongly argued that broader outgroup sampling has a *negative* impact on this particular phylogenetic question.
+Authors of Feuda *et al.* 2017, in that manuscript and others (*e.g.* [Pick *et al.* 2010](https://doi.org/10.1093/molbev/msq089), have strongly argued that broader outgroup sampling has a *negative* impact on this particular phylogenetic question.
 This is counter to the common understanding in the field that broad outgroup sampling is critical to rooting problems like this one.
 Given this assertion, it is interesting that reducing outgroup sampling in the Whelan matrix (Figure 3, right panel, left row bottom two cells) does not provide significant support for Porifera-sister.

 The strong conclusions the authors made based largely on Table 3 therefore rest entirely on recoding the Whelan matrix and applying the CAT-GTR+G model.
+These results are central to the paper since they include the only results with significant support for Porifera-sister.
+The authors also indicate that these recodings do a good job addressing issues they are concerned with in other analyses:

+> All recoded datasets obtained lower Z scores than the original amino acid datasets for both PPA-MAX and PPA- MEAN (Tables 1 and S1), indicating that recoding is effective at reducing lineage-specific compositional heterogeneity.

-Even then, less than half (4/9) of these recoded Whelan CAT-GTR+G analyses (Figure 3, right panel, bottom right 9 cells) provide significant support for Porifera-sister.
+Despite the author claim that this method addresses key technical problems, less than half (4/9) of these recoded Whelan CAT-GTR+G analyses (Figure 3, right panel, bottom right 9 cells) provide significant support for Porifera-sister.
+The results are still sensitive to the recoding strategy used and outgroup sampling.
+It also calls into question the robustness of results under recoding strategies.
+For example, none of the KGB-6 recoded analyses provide significant support for Porifera-sister, despite having improved adequacy similar to that of other recodings and relying on very similar data reduction transforms.

+Though the authors interpreted these recoded analyses as showing conclusive support for Porifera-sister, closer examination of the results instead indicates that improved method adequacy does not always provide stronger support for Porifera-sister and variation in support remains largely unexplained.

 ### Reporting results

 Some of these results in Table 3 were clearly described by Feuda *et al.* 2017, and others were not addressed.
-There are, however, also some inconsistencies between the results and the description of the results in the text.
+There are, however, also some inconsistencies between the presented results and the description of the results in the text.
 The overall impact is that the text presents much stronger support for Porifera-sister than is actually present in the results.

 For example: